Short Stories

 Okay, so I worked for that newspaper at the time, as a features writer, and I’ve no doubt the editor did me a favour.
 But it was great to see my short story in print, with my name at the top.
 And they paid me £25 – which, in those days, was … not very much money.

 The story also made it into an anthology of new writing, called Down the Middle, but it was really a vanity publishing exercise – something like 60 stories in one, rather cheaply produced, volume which made a profit by “inviting” all the contributors to buy copies at ten quid a throw.
-As a first-timer into print I snaffled up several for friends and family, as well as for myself, and I imagine everyone else in that anthology did too.
+Of course, I bought several for friends and family, and for myself, and I imagine everyone else in that anthology did too.

-These short stories (and an essay) have been published in anthologies …
+These stories (and an essay) have been published in the following anthologies …

 Letters Home (The Book of Leeds, Comma Press, 2006; story reissued as e-book single, Comma Press 2012)